Chilkoot Trail Guided

 - experience changing ecosystems along the Chilkoot Trail from the temperate rainforest, subalpine, tundra, to boreal forest.

-- spectacular rainforest, snow-capped mountains, hanging glaciers, turquoise lakes, cascading rivers highlight much of our guided Chilkoot Trail.
+- spectacular rainforest, snow-capped mountains, hanging glaciers, turquoise lakes, and cascading rivers highlight much of our guided Chilkoot Trail.

 “Well, what can I say – I wanted to write and say thank you and how brilliant everything was, but words are now failing me!
 What an amazing time – from the Chilkoot Trail and the wonderful views at the top of the pass to the long walk down over the snow, the brilliant timing of the readings and poetry and did I mention how wonderful the food was?
 Well, it was!” ~ Mary Graham, UK